Geolm/ToodeeSculpt/README.md

 * Intuitive editor, undo support, grid snapping, copy/paste, rotation, scaling
 * Load/save, export to shadertoy

-## GPU driven SDF renderer
+## Specialized SDF renderer

-This editor renders everything with a gpu-driven pipeline
-* only a list of command is uploaded to the GPU
-* binning, rasterization, blending is all done on GPU (i.e Compute shader + Draw Indirect)
+* Everything is rendered with just **one** drawcall
+* Primitives are binned per tile on the GPU, you don't pay the cost of far away primitives (as you do with your typical shadertoy shader)
-* pixels are rendered once, all [blending](https://developer.nvidia.com/gpugems/gpugems3/part-iv-image-effects/chapter-23-high-speed-screen-particles) is done in the shader (a.k.a free alpha blending)
+* Pixels are written once, alpha blending is done in the shader (a.k.a free alpha blending)
-* anti-aliasing based on sdf
+* Anti-aliasing based on sdf

 Find more details in the the [documentation of the renderer](/doc/renderer.md)

+## Next steps
+* Primitive animation
+* More export options (PNG, sprite for in-house engine)
+* Better user experience
+* More primitives, more options

 ## How to build
 ### Prerequisite
 * a macOS dev environment (xcode tools)
-* brew install glfw
+* glfw (brew install glfw)
 * cmake
 ### Compilation
 * open a terminal in the folder